Yadin Kaufmann: Palestinian territories

-Non-profit activity
+Non-profit

-Tmura - The Israeli Public Service Venture Fund
+Tmura

 In 2002, Kaufmann founded and he continues to serve as chairman of “Tmura - The Israeli Public Service Venture Fund.”
 Tmura receives donations of equity from Israeli and Israel-related high-tech companies and, upon a liquidity event such as an acquisition or initial public offering, allocates the proceeds to education- and youth-related charities in Israel.

 As of June 2022, Tmura has received options donations from more than 800 companies and has raised over $28 million for the causes that it supports.

 The Palestinian Internship Program

 In 2014, Kaufmann founded and he continues to serve as chairman of the Palestinian Internship Program (PIP), a US-registered non-profit that arranges work experiences and other professional development activities for highly talented Palestinian graduates from the West Bank and East Jerusalem in the Israeli high-tech sector.

-As of June 2022, PIP has enabled more than 90 young Palestinian professionals to work at 50 Israel-based companies including Google, Intel, HP Indigo and Cisco, as well as a number of Israeli startups and venture funds.
+As of June 2022, PIP has enabled more than 90 young Palestinian professionals to work at 50 Israel-based companies, including Google, Intel, HP Indigo and Cisco, as well as several Israeli startups and venture funds.

 In 2020, PIP launched The Palestinian Mentorship Program (PMP), which connects Palestinian business leaders and entrepreneurs with experienced talent in Israel, the US, Europe, and the Gulf.
 As of June 2022, PMP has connected 58 Palestinian businesspeople with Mentors.

 In November 2024, Kaufmann commented in a CTech (Calcalist) investigative report on efforts to create a Palestinian tech hub in East Jerusalem, alongside Mahmoud Khweis of Jinnovate.
-He emphasized, “It’s very important for us here in Israel to help develop our neighbors’ economies and reduce the huge gaps that exist between us and the Palestinians in terms of wealth and opportunity.”
+He emphasized, “It’s very important for us here in Israel to help develop our neighbors’ economies and reduce the huge gaps that exist between the Palestinians and us in terms of wealth and opportunity.”